wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 grafana/grafana
 ~~~

-The next step is to access your Grafana instance and configure to use your Graphite instance as backend.
+The next step is to access your Grafana instance and configure it to use your Graphite instance as backend.
 Choose *Grafana admin* > *Data Sources* > *Add new*.
 And then make sure to set it as default and enable Basic Auth.

 ![Configure Grafana to use Graphite](configure-grafana.jpg)
 {: .img-thumbnail}